Skip to contents

 4. dNdS estimation: e.g. Yang, Z. and Nielsen, R. (2000) (YN)

-Note: it is assumed that when using dNdS() all corresponding multiple sequence alignment programs you want to use are already installed on your machine and are executable via either the default execution PATH or you specifically define the location of the executable program via the aa_aln_path or blast_path argument that can be passed to dNdS().
+Note: it is assumed that when using dNdS() all corresponding programs you want to use are already installed on your machine and are executable via either the default execution PATH or you specifically define the location of the executable program via the aa_aln_path or aligner_path argument that can be passed to dNdS().
+By default dNdS() uses DIAMOND2 (aligner = "diamond"); you can switch to BLAST by setting aligner = "blast".
 See the Sequence Alignments vignette for details.

 The following example shall illustrate a dNdS estimation process.